rafael-santiago/cherry/README.md

 All done.

-Here you do not need to worry about ``GOPATH`` issues because Hefesto's script handles it for you on each build task that you invoke.
+Here you do not need to worry about ``GOPATH`` issues because Hefesto's script handles it for you on each build task that you invoke (if needed).

 ## How to run it?